U.S. News & World Report's Best Hospitals

 First patient: 1944 (more than 977,000 patients treated overall)

-Ranking: No. 1 in cancer care, America’s Best Hospitals, U.S. News and World Report (top-ranked 10 of past 12 years)
+Ranking: No. 2 in cancer care, America’s Best Hospitals, U.S. News and World Report (ranked in the top two for the past 25 years)

 Average number of operating beds: 656

 Research grants: No. 1 in grants awarded and total grant dollars by the National Cancer Institute

 Active clinical research protocols: 1,065 (about 7,600 patient registrants)